-In my search for the most reliable, secure next-generation WordPress mailer, I stumbled across a WP plugin named Postman
+In my search for the most reliable, secure next-generation WordPress mailer, I stumbled across a WP plugin named Post SMTP Mailer/Email Log

-I’m not getting much into on how to install and configure Postman(which you can find in the plugin page), but I would only recommend to use the OAuth 2.0 feature of Postman.
+I’m not getting much into on how to install and configure Post SMTP Mailer since you can find all the info in the plugin page.

 Yes, if you don’t have the history of breaking your jaws by violating any laws, then read their usage policy.

 No, if you are having some advanced needs or if you are a geek who wants to get your hands dirty, then you should use one of the dedicated email providers like: